FranzZemen/re/ReadMe.md

 # Read Me

-The @franzzemen/rulesEngine framework is a rules engine with a text based interface for maximum usability, and referred in the documentation as the Rules Engine.
+The @franzzemen/rulesEngine framework is a rules engine with a text based interface for maximum usability, and referred in the documentation as the RulesEngine Engine.
 It can also be referred to by its singleton name ReRulesEngine.Engine.

 ## Pre-requisites